DIY Fashion: Beginner T-Shirt Weaving

 You've got to secure the last strip so that your hard work doesn't unravel before your eyes.
 In order to do this, cut the last loop/strip in half, and then tie each end to the strip above.
 Double knots are your friends!

 If you don't want to cut the strip, you could also just safety pin it down, or tie the last two strips together with a ribbon.

-Combine Weaving Methods
+Optional: Combine Weaving Methods

 If you want to jazz up your T-shirt even more, try combining weaving methods!
 Cut your strips extra wide, and use the ladder weaving method.
 Then, you can come back through and use the chain weaving method.
 It'll end up looking like the one in the video below.

 Even the most complex-looking woven T-shirts are quite simple to make.
 Just by combining two styles of weaving, or even repeating one style, you can end up with some awesome designs.
 The example below utilizes only ladder weaving, repeated four times.

 So, grab some T-shirts, get creative, and start weaving!
 It really is that simple—cut, stretch, weave, and secure!